kaviner/Java_backend_server_FYP/README.md

 # Java_backend_server_FYP

-This is the REST API written by Java Spring Boot to support the Stress Management App, it will handle the request came from Android Application and connect to MongoDB.
+This is the REST API written by Java Spring Boot to support the Stress Management App in https://github.com/kaviner/Pulse_Rate_Variabilty_Analysis_Stress_Management_App/tree/main, it will handle the request came from Android Application and connect to MongoDB.